glamp/CarND-LaneLines-P1/writeup_template.md

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by:

 I split the resulting lines from the Hough transform into "left" and "right" lines.
-Left lines were lines with a negative slope (`y2 - y1 / x2 - x1`), lines with a positive slope were right lines.
+Left lines were lines with a x1 on the left half of the image and right lines the opposite.
 I tossed out any lines that had a slope with a magnitude > 1 or < 0.5.

 With the remaining left and right lines, I decided to fit a linear regression model to approximate each.
 I wanted to do weighted regression so that longer lines would count for more in my resulting fit.
 First I "filled in" the starting and ending points, (x1, y1) & (x2, y2), with intermediary points.
 For example, (1, 2) & (3, 4) would become: [(1, 2), (2, 3), (3, 4)].
 Doing this made the longer lines more valuable in the resulting linear regression.
 So the easier to detect lines near the bottom of the image would count for more in the resulting fit.